-- 17. Wait for temperature and pressure to stabilize.
-The Startup Assistant waits until the temperature and pressure of the GC reach their set point.
-Once this happens, the Startup Assistant moves automatically to the next setup screen. - 18.
-Run calibration gas analysis.
+18. Wait for the temperature to stabilize.

+The Startup Assistant waits until the temperature of the GC to reach the set point.
+Once this happens, the Startup Assistant automatically moves to the next screen.

+19. Run calibration gas analysis.

 The GC analyzes the calibration gas and repeat the analysis until the nitrogen value repeats within the uncertainty value entered.
 If after five runs, the nitrogen values are within specified limits, the Startup Assistant moves automatically to the next setup screen.